 How Can I Bring Balance to My Cortisol Levels?

 The first step in battling chronic stress is awareness.
 When we are on edge because of circumstances in our lives, take a moment and ensure we are living in the present.
 A few techniques for combatting stress can help bring us back:

 – Take the time to breathe in and out slowly, counting to ten to collect thoughts.

 – On days when there is more time, we can try to make it to yoga classes, or do activities that make us feel at ease such as going for a long walk.

 – Choosing the wrong foods can lead to stress as well, so by cutting out inflammatory foods and beverages like coffee, alcohol, salty, processed snacks, and sugar-laden treats, can help lower our stress levels, even when our workload is high.
 Raw vegetables provide a rainbow of micronutrients and fiber to improve digestion and energize our bodies.

-– Using a magnesium supplement, such as Eliminate, has been shown to be effective as magnesium deficiency increases anxiety and depression.
+– Using an ashwagandha supplement or a magnesium supplement, such as Eliminate, has been shown to be effective as magnesium deficiency increases anxiety and depression.

 Although the stresses we deal with are so much less life-threatening than they were thousands of years ago, the stress response puts our bodies in the exact same state as our ancestors when they were fighting a lion, or protecting their tribe.
 We can consider this when getting stressed out, and seek outlets that help us feel calm and at ease to prevent chronic stress from getting the best of us.